GNOME/dia/HACKING.md

 If you need to alter the list of contributors, documentors, etc., the main list is in app/authors.h.

+## So-called ‘AI’

+All hallucinations in Dia are purely organic in origin, check the policy in [README.md](./README.md) for more information.

 ## Some comments about the source
 Everything on the screen 'inherits' from the structure Object